AlexSacMorane/PFDEM_AC/README.md

 Phase-Field Discrete Element Modelisation applied to granular material.

-This work is presented in the following paper :
+This work is presented in the following paper:
 Alexandre Sac-Morane, Manolis Veveakis, Hadrien Rattez.
 (2024).
 A Phase-Field Discrete Element Method to study chemo-mechanical coupling in granular materials.
 Computer Methods in Applied Mechanics and Engineering. https://doi.org/10.1016/j.cma.2024.116900

 ## Simulation presentation